 Sweatcoin is an app that allows you to earn cryptocurrency (‘sweatcoins’) by walking or running.
 Earning around 1 Sweatcoin per 1,000 steps, you can then redeem your coins for cash, gift cards, and other goods – particularly from brands in the health and wellness niche.
 Read the full unbiased Sweatcoin review below.

 If something sounds almost too good, too simple to be true, there’s normally a catch, right?
+Well, not always.
+Sweatcoin really does what it says on the tin: it’s a free app that rewards you for walking – provided those walks are outdoors.

 This total Sweatcoin review will take you through: